 Thanks to the generosity of the Friends of UIUC Department of Communication, this program provides support for graduate student travel.
-There are two types of funding.
-Students may receive support to travel to professional conferences to present papers they have written, and/or support to attend other academic events that involve a competitive selection process but might not involve presentation of original research.
+Students may receive support to travel to professional conferences as author or co-author of a paper accepted for presentation, and/or support to attend other academic events that involve a competitive selection process but might not involve presentation of original research (e.g., NCA Doctoral Honors Conference, RSA Institute, non-presenting authors of a paper selected for a traditional conference).
 All students who qualify receive awards.
-Students traveling to present original research may apply for up to $400 (the amount of the award may vary, depending on whether the student is the sole presenter or the co-presenter of the research).
-Students traveling to other academic events for which they were competitively selected (e.g., NCA Doctoral Honors Conference, RSA Institute, non-presenting authors of a paper selected for a traditional conference) may apply for up to $250.
-Applications are accepted at any time during the year.
-To apply, fill out an application form and submit it to the department office.
+Students can receive two awards in an academic year.

 Qualifying for Friends Travel Support

 The funds available for this program are limited, so some restrictions on eligibility are necessary; these are described below: